ashafer01/T9/orchestration/standalone/README.md

 # If you're not sure about the name of the network (or if the above fails), run:
 docker network ls
-# The correct network will be the last one listed if you are the only user of this
+# The correct network should be the last one listed if you are the only user of this
 # Docker host and not running anything else.
 Use its name in place of
 # "standalone_default" in the previous command
 ```